 The optical communications market we serve is highly concentrated.
 Therefore, we expect that the majority of our total revenues will continue to come from a limited number of customers.
-During fiscal 2011 and fiscal 2010, we had four customers and five customers, respectively, that each contributed 10% or more of our total revenues, and such customers together accounted for 58% and 69%, respectively, of our total revenues during the periods.
+During fiscal 2010 and fiscal 2009, we had five customers that each contributed 10% or more of our total revenues.
+These customers together accounted for 69% and 82% of our total revenues during fiscal 2010 and fiscal 2009, respectively.